SumaiyahH/6130COMPcoursework/README.md

 3. this can be cross refrenced using the list of alive nodes by checking the Node ID is the highest

  # Docker API
+ Tried to implement Docker API based on week 4 tutorials however not fully functional it is suppose to notify when a node is dead, and recreates container.